philips-labs/terraform-aws-github-runner/README.md

 - AWS cli (optional)
 - Node and yarn (for lambda development).

 The module supports two main scenarios for creating runners.
 On repository level a runner will be dedicated to only one repository, no other repository can use the runner.
 On organization level you can use the runner(s) for all the repositories within the organization.
-See https://help.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners for more information.
+See [GitHub instructions](https://help.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) for more information.
 Before starting the deployment you have to choose one option.

 GitHub workflows fail immediately if there is no action runner available for your builds.
 Since this module supports scaling down to zero, builds will fail in case there is no active runner available.
 We recommend to create an offline runner with matching labels to the configuration.
 Create this runner manually by following the [GitHub instructions](https://help.github.com/en/actions/hosting-your-own-runners/about-self-hosted-runners) for adding a new runner on your local machine.
 If you stop the process after the step of running the `config.sh` script the runner will remain offline.
 This offline runner ensures that builds will not fail immediately and stay queued until there is an EC2 runner to pick it up.